You can create a static route to forward packets to a destination other than the configured default gateway.

 Multicast addresses specify an arbitrary group of IP hosts that have joined the group and want to receive traffic sent to this group.

 IP class D addresses

-This address range is only for the group address or destination address of IP multicast traffic.
+This address range is only for IP multicast traffic's group or destination address.
 The source address for multicast datagrams is always the unicast source address.

 Routers only forward multicast traffic to networks where other multicast hosts are listening.

 Hosts and routers must be multicast-capable for multicast forwarding to work across inter-networks.

 - Register multicast addresses with local routers, so that the firewall can forward multicast packets to the host's network.